Microsoft DOS exit command

-The exit command is used to withdrawal from the currently running application and the MS-DOS session.
+The exit command is used to withdraw from the currently running application and the MS-DOS session.

 Availability

-The exit command is an internal command and is available in the below Microsoft operating systems.
+Exit is an internal command and is available in the following Microsoft operating systems.

 Exit syntax